hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-qcow2.rst

 .. note:: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to :ref:`command-line-format`

-The QCOW2 builder section has the following definition:
+The QCOW2 builder section has the following definition, when using YAML.
+You can also use JSON.

 .. code-block:: javascript

-	{
-	  "builders": [
-	    {
-	      "type": "QCOW2",
-	      ...the rest of the definition goes here.
-	    }
-	  ]
-	}
+	---
+	builders:
+	- type: QCOW2
+	  hardwareSettings:
+	    memory: 1024

 Building a Machine Image
 ------------------------